 Extra Flavor — Consider adding wood chips by placing in an aluminum foil with some holes poked in.
 You’ll want a couple of bags prepped because one tends to burn up with a large handful in about 10 minutes.
 Place the bag over the direct heat right before you cover then replace as you see the smoke diminish.

 Sides – Consider your favorites.
 I love roasted potatoes or grilled asparagus.
 For those wine lovers out there afraid of pairing asparagus with wine, once you grill it I find the texture and flavor to be very appealing as a pairing, so don’t be afraid to serve it alongside your wine!

-- Coat chicken in olive oil and apply dry rub.
+- Season Chicken: Coat chicken in olive oil and apply dry rub.
 The rub will stick to the oil.
 Be sure to apply rub under skin on breast, thigh and leg.
-This can be done up to four hours in advance.

-- Combine the barbecue sauce and the jam and stir over low to medium heat for about 5 minutes.
+- Combine the barbecue sauce and the jam and stir over low to medium heat for about 5 minutes to incorporate.

 - Remove from heat.